Tevemadar/QuickNII/Docs/Introduction.rst

 QuickNII is one of several tools developed by the Human Brain Project (HBP) with the aim of facilitating brain atlas-based analysis and integration of experimental data and knowledge about the human and rodent brain.

-QuickNII is a stand-alone application for user-guided affine spatial registration (anchoring) of sectional image data, typically high resolution histological images, to 3D reference atlas space.
+QuickNII is a stand-alone application for user-guided affine spatial registration (anchoring) of section images, typically high resolution histological images, to 3D reference atlas space.
 A key feature of the tool is its ability to generate user-defined cut planes through the atlas templates that match the orientation of the cutting